Fenny Bentley: Demography

 Early census reports show that many of the people living in Fenny Bentley in the past worked locally.
 The majority of males worked in agricultural professions in the area, whilst the majority of females were distributed between having no known profession or being employed in the textiles industry, most likely to be the Tattersall Cotton Mill and other similar locations within the region.

 More recently, the population of Fenny Bentley is seen as generally a little older, with a mix of families with older children and retired households.
 The income in this area is generally above average and residents typically work in managerial positions, are well educated and are likely to have paid off their mortgages.
 The average house price in the area has decreased more recently, with the average price for a detached house in 2010 being £344,290, compared to an average in the first quarter of 2012 of just £267,833.

 Transport

-Fenny Bentley has very few transport connections, although being within easy reach of cities such as Derby and Sheffield by road, this is the only transport access to the village.
-The nearest alternative transport connections are slightly further afield, Matlock Bath railway station is located 8.98 miles away, whilst East Midlands Airport is 22.98 miles from the village.
+Fenny Bentley has a bus service to Ashbourne and Buxton where onward connections can be made to meet rail services from Derby and Manchester.
+Connections in Ashbourne are available to Matlock, Bakewell, Uttoxeter and Lichfield.
+The village is within easy reach by road, of cities such as Derby and Sheffield.
+There are alternative transport connections at Matlock Bath railway station is located 8.98 miles away, whilst East Midlands Airport is 22.98 miles from the village.
 The nearest port is located in Liverpool, approximately 57 miles from Fenny Bentley.